Risk management policy

 Trustees have agreed a risk appetite framework for various areas of the Gallery’s operations as follows, (generally any activity arising out of our statutory obligations will have a low risk appetite):

-Guidance about how to identify and evaluate risk can be found on the Gallery network.
 The guidance includes advice about how to undertake a risk management workshop in order to prepare a Departmental Risk Register.
-The Head of Finance and Planning will normally facilitate such a workshop, and these workshops should be held once a year – ideally to coincide with the preparation of the new Departmental Plan.
+The Director of Finance and Planning will normally facilitate such a workshop, and these workshops should be held once a year – ideally to coincide with the preparation of the new Departmental Plan.

 THE GALLERY’S POLICIES, PROCEDURES, GUIDANCE MANUALS AND HANDBOOKS